papadiscobravo/sql-challenge/README.md

 # dept-emp
 #
 #
-# The ERD is
+# The ERD is in
-# Screen Shot 2021-02-27 at 5.22.01 PM.png
+# ERD.png
 #
 #
-# The table schemata are found here:
+# The table schemata are in
 # schemata.sql
 #
 #
-# The queries are found here:
+# The queries are in
 # queries.sql
 #
 #